It’s important to remember that being eligible for a VA loan and actually getting one are two very different concepts.

 The VA does not have strict, chiseled-into-stone criteria when it comes to obtaining a loan.
 There are some broad requirements that are generally much more forgiving than consumers typically find with conventional loans.

 But satisfying the VA is only part of the battle.
 You also have to convince the lender that you’re worth the investment.
-And right now, lenders are looking for a credit score of around 620 to move forward.
+And right now, some lenders are looking for a credit score of around 660 to move forward.

 Answer a few questions below to speak with a specialist about what your military service has earned you.